Menu

 The Callback Idea

-The solution to the problem above, is to run the code after the result is ready.
+The solution to the problem above, is to give JavaScript a callback function to call after the result is ready.

 A callback is a function passed as an argument to another function.